 Too many Baltimore children and families lack access to the nutritious foods they need to grow, thrive and succeed.
 To make sure young people are receiving nourishing meals each day, Family League has focused its nutrition work on reaching children wherever they are: at home, in school, after school and during the summer.

-In 2012, Mayor Stephanie Rawlings-Blake convened the Baltimore Partnership to End Childhood Hunger to increase participation in federal nutrition assistance programs, and decrease childhood hunger in Baltimore.
-Modeled after the Partnership to End Childhood Hunger in Maryland and housed at Family League, the Partnership seeks to engage state and local agencies as well as community leaders, elected officials and other nonprofit organizations in concerted strategies to eradicate childhood hunger.
+In March of 2012, City leaders convened the Baltimore Partnership to End Childhood Hunger to increase participation in federal nutrition assistance programs and decrease childhood hunger in Baltimore City.
+Modeled after the Partnership to End Childhood Hunger in Maryland, the Baltimore Partnership seeks to engage state and local agencies as well as community leaders, elected officials and other nonprofit organizations in concerted strategies to eradicate childhood hunger.

 To make sure young people are receiving nourishing meals each day, Family League has participated as a sponsor in the At-Risk, After-School Snack Program for more than six years.
 This program pays for snacks and suppers served at eligible out of school time programs throughout the city.

 The Child and Adult Care Food Program (CACFP) was designed to improve the health and nutrition of children enrolled in the program through education, professional leadership and technical assistance.
 The program promotes the development of good eating habits, while providing professional assistance to Family Child Care Providers in an efficient and effective manner.

 For USDA Food and Nutrition Services nutrition assistance programs, State or local agencies, and subrecipients, must post the following Nondiscrimination Statement: